NivaldoFarias/translate-react/.github/instructions/typescript.instructions.md

 ### Explicit `enum` or `as const` usage [P1]

-MUST use `enum` or `as const` for fixed sets of related constants to enhance type safety and AI comprehension.
+MUST use `enum` or `as const` for fixed sets of related constants to enhance type safety.

 ```typescript
 export enum UserRole {